Financial settlements and divorce

 The length of a marriage is a central consideration.
 It will affect the size of the settlement.
 In law, a “short” marriage is one that lasted five years or less.
 A “medium” marriage is between six and 14 years.
 Thereafter a marriage will be regarded as a “long” one.

 The family courts will need to see the budgets for both spouses and the children, with future income and financial needs set out in a sworn statement, called a ‘Form E’.
-It makes no sense to exaggerate or underplay your budgets when filing our your Form E. The judge won’t be impressed or swayed.
+It makes no sense to exaggerate or underplay your budgets when filling our your Form E. The judge won’t be impressed or swayed.
 Your future housing needs and income requirements are some of the most critical parts of your Form E, so investigate and do your homework before submitting this information to the court.

 Your solicitors should be able to provide budgetary advice, but if not, our worksheet could be a useful starting point.
 If you have more than one child, car or property, a separate budget can be prepared for each if necessary.
 This means that the separate costs can be identified far more easily and clearly displayed.